It happened, y'all! We did it! The wee pixie has been born, she is wonderful, awake and alert, and growing stronger day by day!

 Once home, I realized that although I was improving, my condition was heading quickly towards a uterine or bladder infection (or both) if things didn’t get moving and that I needed assistance with my milk production.
 I turned to my apothecary for a simple and effective solution for each.

 Motherwort Tincture was the ally for my uterus.
 Motherwort helps to heal unresolved emotional blocks, but it also causes uterine contractions.
 That’s why some people suggest only using her support during the third trimester.
-Both of those uses were helpful in my healing.
-The more that I relaxed, cried, and processed my intense feelings about the birth and hospital, the more my uterus contracted and my body cleansed itself as it should.
+Both of those uses were helpful in my postpartum healing.
+The more that I relaxed, cried, and processed my intense feelings about the birth and hospital experience, the more my uterus contracted and my body cleansed itself as it should.
 I also used Red Raspberry Leaf tea to support that work.

-Dandelion Leaf & Root Tincture was my choice to assist with the bladder issues.
-Dandelion is a diuretic and I had all of the extra saline from the IVs needing to leave my body!
+Dandelion Leaf & Root Tincture was my choice to assist with bladder issues.
+Dandelion is a diuretic and I still had all of the extra saline from the IVs needing to leave my body!
 It is also a general tonic for the excretory system, including the kidneys, bladder, and urinary tract.
 I also drank cups of Celestial Organics “Detox with Dandelion and Nettles” tea – although both of those herbs live in my apothecary cabinet, it was far easier to just pour hot water over a prepared tea bag when at the depths of exhaustion!

 Lactation Support: I drank one cup of either Traditional Medicinals “Mother’s Milk” or EarthMamaAngelBaby “Milkmaid Tea” daily.
 The lactation-helping blends did their job to help my milk flow to increase.
 I also made sure that I was staying hydrated for both my bladder and milk production.
 You need far more water than usual for healing your own body, much less for making milk!